trailofbits/algo/README.md

 ## Setup an SSH Tunnel

-If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key file will be in the `config` directory (user.ssh.pem).
+If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key file will be in the `configs` directory (user.ssh.pem).
 SSH user accounts do not have shell access and their tunneling options are limited.
 This is done to ensure that users have the least access required to tunnel through the server.

 Make sure to access the server using 'ssh -N' with these limited accounts.
 In order to make a tunnel you have to run this command: